 -At the suggestion of the Rev. Robert Malm, the Region IV Clericus will be reconvened, with meeting dates and agenda to be determined.
 Non-parochial clergy living/working in Alexandria may be invited.

--Chuck met with June Huber, and they have sent (will send?) a letter to the rectors in the Region.
+-Chuck met with June Huber, and he will send a letter to the rectors in the Region and any other clergy that reside in this region.

 2. Executive Board Report (the Rev. David Crosby).
 David reported on the April 21 meeting of the Executive Board at Christ Church, Glen Allen.